 We think that a national reassessment into grave space is due.
 As Tim Morris of the Institute of Cemetery and Crematorium Management has said, “In the end, burial could be priced out of existence.
 Re-use is the only sustainable option available.”

 Arguments against re-using graves

-For some, the re-use of graves is a solution too far, and even became a debating point in the 2016 London mayoral elections.
+For some, the re-use of graves is a solution too far.
+It even became a debating point in the 2016 London mayoral elections.